PX4/PX4-Devguide/en/log/logging.md

 # Logging

-This describes the new logger, `SYS_LOGGER` set to 1.

 The logger is able to log any ORB topic with all included fields.
 Everything necessary is generated from the `.msg` file, so that only the topic name needs to be specified.
 An optional interval parameter specifies the maximum logging